Sherlock V2

 2) The initial coverage payment.
 Here's Sherlock multi-sig address for the initial coverage payment: 0x666B8EbFbF4D5f0CE56962a25635CfF563F13161

-How much will monthly premiums cost if: (1) we have $2M TVL, (2) we went through a public contest with Sherlock, and (3) we got all of our fixes signed-off?
+How much will monthly premiums cost if we went through a public contest with Sherlock, and got all of our fixes signed-off?

 What is the address for the initial coverage payment?